DCzajkowski/vue-package-template/README.md

 * [Issues](#issues)

 ## Installation
+If you want to use *vue-cli*, have a look at this: https://github.com/DCzajkowski/npm-vue-es6-cli-package

 1. Fork this repo
 2. Clone it to your local development machine
 3. Open `package.json` file.
 Find and replace following keys: